-Over a period of 10 years, the leading Swedish media company MittMedia lost roughly 20 percent of its print circulation.
-To ensure profitability and turn the negative trend, MittMedia had to develop a new digital pricing strategy.
-The goal was that digital will be the company’s core business by 2020.
+Over the last 10 years, the leading Swedish media company MittMedia has lost 20 percent of its print circulation.
+To reverse this negative trend and return to profitability, MittMedia had to develop a new digital pricing strategy.
+The company adopted a strategic goal that focused on the new digital strategy, which will come out as the company’s core business.

 PriceGain worked with MittMedia to develop a new digital strategy based on its customers’ preferences and willingness to pay.
-The work involved a quantitative analysis that resulted in new subscription packages with digital as well as print contents targeted to different subscriber segments.
-With the new offerings and prices, MittMedia is well positioned to profitable capture the customers’ preference-shift from print to digital as the market evolves
+The work itself involved a quantitative analysis that resulted in new subscription packages with digital and print content, targeted to different subscriber segments.
+With these new offerings and prices, MittMedia is well positioned to capture the customers’ preference-shift from print to digital as the market continues to evolve.

-In the development of a new digital strategy, VK realized that there is a need to understand how its customers want to consume content.
+With the development of a new digital strategy, VK realized that there is a need to understand how their customers want to consume content.

-VK introduced a new product structure with more options that gives customers greater choice and flexibility to consume news, regardless of platform, in all situations of the day.
-The new structure and prices were developed through PriceGain’s Price Optimization.
-The price is based on the readers’ perceived customer value given price and cross price elasticity for all selectable product options.
+VK introduced a new product structure, offering more options and allowing customers greater choice and flexibility to consume news, regardless of platform.
+The new structure and prices were developed using PriceGain’s Price Optimization analytics.
+Prices are based on an estimate of a readers’ “valuation” of consuming news in a particular manner, given price and cross price elasticity for all selectable product options.

 VK managed to successfully package its offering and prices to increase profitability and reduce free reading.